 In the Bible, these needy people often came at inconvenient times and places.
 Nicodemus came to ask his questions at nighttime.
 The hungry multitudes were far from the nearest grocery store.
 Crowds even pursued Jesus out to remote places to see if he would do something amazing.
 Jesus could hardly travel or teach without being interrupted by people wanting his attention.
 Jesus would have understood the life of a young parent who is followed around by toddlers who cling like Velcro.
 There is no good time for kids to be sick, and often our kids can ask us hard things when we are exhausted or running out the door.
 Jesus seized the teachable moments.
 He stopped his teaching or traveling to care for the needs in front of him.

 As Jesus cared for all of the people he encountered along the way, people were able to witness God’s power and love.
 Everyone received a front row seat to God’s kingdom becoming visible.
 Demons were cast out, fears were relieved, and healing was administered to body, mind, and soul.
 To witness the miracle you had to put aside your agenda and be open to God’s priorities.
 Stop what you are doing and tune in to the needs of the people around you.
 We have the opportunity to usher in God’s kingdom with every act of love that we perform.
 Every nose wiped and boo-boo kissed is a demonstration of love.
-Every emotion validated and story heard affirms our children as people.
+Every emotion validated and story heard affirms those around us as God's cherished people.
 Taking the time to talk about questions of faith or caring for the need of a friend makes God’s kingdom visible.

 The needs of our children can often feel like interruptions to our schedule, but I think Jesus would tell us that engaging with children matters.
 He scolded his disciples to “let the little children come to him.”
 He encouraged his disciples to have faith like that of those children.
 Just like the disciples, we find life in God’s kingdom is upside down from what we often prioritize.